golift/goty/justification.md

 `starr.APIer` interface members.
 Added a `replace` to go.mod and tried again.
 I got the same panic.
 Double-checked I saved all the files.
 At this point I don't know if it's failing because it doesn't respect the json tag or if I missed one _somewhere else_.
 It's not giving me enough info in the panic.
-Welp.
+Whelp.

 There are 3 open pull requests that are years old at this point.
 The library hasn't been touched in 6 years, so I have low hopes of the maintainer accepting more contributions.
 While this is full featured and looks well put together, I'm afraid it's progress has stalled.

 I really wish this one was maintained because it felt like a good option.
 I could have forked it, but it's a massive codebase and would take me a long time to familiarize myself.
 It's sad because it even supports go/doc.
 Something I've never ventured into and want Goty to support.
 I will probably come back here for some ideas.